Skip to main content

 We are committed to embedding an evidence-based culture of trauma-informed care and therapeutic practice and hold ourselves to high standards in all engagement with service users, colleagues and stakeholders alike.
 We are committed to research and evaluation and continually assess the effectiveness of our service through independent research and partnership with third level institutions.
 We strive to be a positive place to work, providing staff with reflective practice, regular supervision and a training budget.

-Job Title Relief Family Support/ Social Care Worker
+Job Title Relief Family Support/ Social Care Worker/Residential Worker

-Applications considered Via Application Form Only – CV’s will not be accepted.
-(Download Application Form)
+Application Form Only – CV’s will not be accepted (Download Application Form)

 – may be subject to change based on volume of candidates and availability of Service resources.